-Materials to be included in the New England Indian Papers Series will be compiled and edited according to rigorous scholarly, archival, and technical specifications, standards, and best practices.
+Materials to be included in The Native Northeast Portal will be compiled and edited according to rigorous scholarly, archival, and technical specifications, standards, and best practices.

-Editors will be selective in the repositories and collections represented in the New England Indian Papers Series web application, but comprehensive with respect to including all Indian materials of a selected collection that meet the following criteria.
-“Indian materials” means documents written about, for, or by New England Native inhabitants and descendants, whether living in tribal relations or not.
-This definition encompasses those New England Indians living on reservations, in white settlement areas, or in non-reservation Native enclaves, and will extend to those Indian individuals who married into African- or Euro-American families.
+Editors will be selective in the repositories and collections represented in The Native Northeast Portal web application, but comprehensive with respect to including all Indian materials of a selected collection that meet the following criteria.
+“Indian materials” means documents written about, for, or by Native inhabitants of the American Northeast and descendants, whether living in tribal relations or not.
+This definition encompasses those Indigenous people living on reservations, in white settlement areas, or in non-reservation Native enclaves, and will extend to those Indian individuals who married into African- or Euro-American families.
 As a consequence, the web application will include a wide variety of documentary evidence types, such as letters, memorials, reports, treaties, petitions, legislation, land records, newspaper clippings, photographs, and maps.
 Lastly, the collection policy prioritizes (a) documents containing historical or cultural significance as determined by tribal representatives, (b) those that are fairly representative of what exists at a particular institution, and (c) rare or fragile items that may be otherwise inaccessible to the average patron at that institution

 Transcription Formats and Principles